 Laura is a freelance writer and a blogger.
 Regularly called a 'tech geek' by family and friends, she is the go-to girl for anything new happening in the industry.

-Linda Rubens has been teaching English for 25 years and joined Orewa College seven years ago.
+Linda Rubens has been teaching English for 26 years and joined Orewa College eight years ago.
 She soon realised that she had to ramp up her technology skills in order to keep up with developments in teaching and learning styles.
 In 2012 Linda was appointed dean of year 9 and helped lead the pastoral side of the BYOD programme.
-She is currently the year 12 dean.
-Linda focuses on a differentiated programme in her classroom and flipped lessons.
+She is currently the year 13 dean.
+Linda focuses on a differentiated and blended programme in her classroom and flipped lessons.
 She was included in the Apple Distingished Educators Class of 2015.

 Lisa is an EdTech coach, consultant and all-round lover of learning and technology.
 As the curator of Fractus Learning 'Bitesize' PD, Lisa is dedicated to sharing her knowledge, experience and passion with as many educators as possible.

 Margaret A Powers is a Technology Coordinator working with students and teachers in Pre-K through 2nd Grade and a Technology and Education Consultant specializing in social media, early childhood, and global education.
 She is a Reggio-inspired educator who loves working with young children and is always learning.

 Maria is a dedicated instructional coach who never wants to stop learning.
 She is an EdTech enthusiast with over 14 years in tech and instruction who has a focus in learning to inspire, innovate, engage, encourage, and empower all learners.

 Matt Bergman is a former classroom teacher with over twelve years of experience working in public and private schools.
 He is currently a technology integration coach at the Milton Hershey School in Hershey, PA.
 Matt shares his ideas on technology integration and Universal Design for Learning (UDL) through his blog, Learn-Lead-Grow.